timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-00.md

 symlink when it `chdir`s into the module directory when a client connects, any connected RPs will be able to read a consistent state.

-The repository can remove old directories when no RP fetching at a reasonable rate is reading that data.
+The repository can remove old directories when no more RPs are reading the data fetching at a reasonable rate.
 It's hard to determine this in practice.
-Empirical data suggests that Rsync Repositories MAY assume that it is safe to do so after one hour or two hours.
-We recommend repository operators monitor for "file has vanished" lines in the rsync log file to detect how many clients are affected by these deletions.
+Empirical data suggests that Rsync Repositories MAY assume that it is safe to do so after two hours.
+Repository operators are RECOMMENDED to monitor for "file has vanished" lines in the rsyncd log file to detect how many clients are affected by deletion previous spool directories.

 ## Deterministic Timestamps